Confrontation

 Genesis 11:21, Jasher 16:22

-Reu lived after he begat Serug 207 years, and begat sons and daughters.
-And in the 78th year of the life of Abram, Reu, the son of Peleg, died, and all the days of Reu were 239 years.
+Reu lived 207 years after he fathered Serug, and he had sons and daughters.
+In the 78th year of Abram’s life, Reu, the son of Peleg, died.
+Reu lived a total of 239 years.

 Abram leaves from Canaan to Hebron